 The park service urged visitors this weekend to avoid the Rodanthe beaches and surf, adding that dangerous debris may be on the beach and the water for several miles.
 A portion of national seashore land north of Rodanthe also was closed to the public.
 Significant debris removal wasn’t expected until early next week after the elevated sea conditions subside, the park service said.

 The National Weather Service issued coastal flooding and high surf advisories for the Outer Banks through early Monday.
-It also warned this weekend of rip currents and large waves, reaching north into Virginia and Maryland beaches.
+It also warned of weekend threats of rip currents, large waves or both reaching north to Virginia and Maryland beaches and south along the coasts of South Carolina, Georgia and much of Florida.

-In Bermuda, tens of thousands of utility customers lost power on the island as the category 1 storm arrived, with several inches of rain predicted that would cause dangerous flash flooding.
+In Bermuda, tens of thousands of utility customers lost power as the Category 1 storm arrived with heavy rains that were expected to cause dangerous flash flooding.

 Haigh reported from Norwich, Connecticut, and Robertson reported from Raleigh, North Carolina.
-AP Radio reporter Jackie Quinn in Washington also contributed to this report.
+AP Radio reporter Jackie Quinn in Washington contributed.

 Copyright © 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.